galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 >
 {: .hands_on}

-The spectral data comes as an `.msp` file, which is a text file structured according to the **NIST MSSearch** spectra format. `.msp` is one of the generally accepted formats for mass spectral libraries (or collections of unidentified spectra), and it is compatible with lots of spectra processing programmes (MS-DIAL, NIST MS Search, AMDIS, etc.).
+The spectral data comes as an `.msp` file, which is a text file structured according to the **NIST MSSearch** spectra format. `.msp` is one of the generally accepted formats for mass spectral libraries (or collections of unidentified spectra, so called spectral archives), and it is compatible with lots of spectra processing programmes (MS-DIAL, NIST MS Search, AMDIS, etc.).
 Because `.msp` files are text-based, they can be viewed as simple `txt` files.
 You can use any text editor that you have on your computer or use Galaxy's built-in editor.
 In this tutorial, we use the Galaxy editor to check the contents of the file:

 > <hands-on-title> Data Exploration </hands-on-title>
 >